syselement/blog/cyber-everything/threat-intelligence.md

 ### 3 Types of TI

-Maturity curve - The context and analysis of CTI becomes deeper and more sophisticated with each level.
+Maturity curve - The context and analysis of CTI become deeper and more sophisticated with each level.

 `TACTICAL` - *focus on the immediate future and identifies simple indicators of compromise (**`IOCs`**)* by performing malware analysis/enrichment and ingesting threat indicators into defensive systems.